Sonia Kovalevsky Day

 Acknowledgements

-Funding and support for this event is provided by the Temple University Department of Mathematics and College of Science and Technology.
+Funding and support for this event is provided by the Temple University Department of Mathematics.

 Event Contacts